AndreyKoltsov1997/PerformanceInvestigation/README.md

 # 1. Overview
-Investigating the performance of calculator of prime numbers using [YourKit](https://www.yourkit.com) Java profiler.
+Qualification, characterization and improvement the performance of prime number's calculator.

+CPU, RAM and Lock analysis have been done via [YourKit](https://www.yourkit.com) Java profiler, the comparison between different implementation have been done via [Java Microbenchmark Harness (JMH)](https://github.com/openjdk/jmh).
+In order to simplify comparison between the builds, automation for [visualization of JMH results](#71-visualization) have been implemented.

 The repository contains original code sample, YourKit's CPU and Allocation profiling data, its analysis and code enhancements.

-In order to compare different solutions, performance tests have been automated using [Java Microbenchmark Harness (JMH)](https://github.com/openjdk/jmh).
-In order to simplify comparison between the builds, automation for [visualization of JMH results](#71-visualization) have been implemented.
+In order to view the final results, please, see [7.2  Comparison of implemented algorithms](#72-comparison-of-implemented-algorithms)

 ## 1.1 Prerequisites